LC-Linkous/reverse_engineering_notes/README.md

 ## Documentation Methods

+Documentation is arguably the most important part of the reverse engineering process.
+* It provides evidence of what condition the device or system was in when you received it
+* It provides evidence of your process, and what you did while the device or system was in your custody
+* It can be used to back up claims (or emphasize) the impact or importance of what is being found
+* GOOD documentation makes your process reproducible by yourself and others, including those who may need to fix/patch something you have found

+Documentation of the reverse engineering process at every step also makes it possible to cross reference your own work (or collaborative work) across topics.
+This makes it easier to look up parts numbers from chips without having to re-open an enclosure, or stop the current testing.

+Some basic tools for documentation are:
+* Phone cameras, screenshots
+* Paper notebooks, folders for scratch paper, text documents, PowerPoint, etc.
+* Masking tape and a permanent marker (mark and tag parts and connectors), for hardware

+The barrier for entry to the documentation part this process is extremely low.
+When projects get large enough, it is recommended to move to digital notetaking to make searching your documents, leaving notes, and adding pictures.

+Digital and online options for taking notes include (but are not limited to):
+* 1
+* 2
+* 3

+## Vulnerabilities

+This repository does not go deep into vulnerabilities, vulnerability hunting, or the exact methodology needed as it is outside the scope of general reverse engineering.
+Vulnerabilities may be encountered (and identified) during the reverse engineering process, but they are not the primary feature of the material presented here.

+What do you do if you find a vulnerability?
+This depends on what you found, how you found it, and if you are doing this as a hobby or professionally.
+Vulnerabilities should be responsibly disclosed, but there is a process.
+If you are doing this as part of a hobby, reaching out to the company is likely the place to start.
+There are more resources online for what to do afterwards than are provided here.
+If you are doing this for work (professionally, especially with or through a company), there is a process for responsible disclosure and someone you can contact to ask about it if you’re not already aware of it.
+Laws vary based on locality and are very, very outside the scope of this material.

 ## Bookshelf

 In this section are a collection of books and websites for further reading.
 No single reference is a catch-all for any topic, but some of these may prove useful.